-In the Xsheet View menu, select View > Set Tempo Marker or in the sound column, right-click and select View > Set Tempo Marker.
+1. In the Xsheet menu, select View > Set Tempo Marker.

 The Tempo Marker dialog box opens.

 - 2. Reproduce the tempo and beat value of your music or sound for the Xsheet view marker display. - > Starting Frame: Enter the number of the frame where you want the tempo markers to begin. - Frames/Beat: Set the frames per beat value.
 This will determine the frequency (in frames) in which a beat marker will appear.
 Keep in mind that, by default, 24 frames represent 1 second. - Beat/Bar: Set the tempo of your music or sound.
 This will determine the frequency (in beats) in which a tempo marker will appear in the Xsheet view. - 3.
 Click OK.